JOKER.COM Latest News

 General Information about GDPR

-On May 25th 2018 the new general data protection regulation (GDPR) will enter into force.
-In order to comply with these, there will also be some changes around domains.
+On May 25th 2018 the new general data protection regulation (GDPR) entered into force.
+In order to comply with this, there are also some changes around domains.

-Two major changes will be: Joker.com will no longer publicly display personal data by default, and Joker.com will only make the necessary data for a domain registration obligatory.
+Two major changes are: Joker.com does no longer publicly display personal data by default, and Joker.com does only request the necessary minimum data for a domain registrations.

 Control and transparency

-The GDPR ensures that you - our customer - have better control over the use of your personal data and, above all, will ensure that you are better informed about what your data is used for and to which third parties it may be disclosed.
+The GDPR ensures that you - our customer - have better control over the use of your personal data and, above all, ensures that you are better informed about what your data is used for and to which third parties it may be disclosed.

 Processing of your data

-According to the GDPR, we will in principle only collect and process the personal data necessary for the fulfilment of the contract for technically requirements.
+According to the GDPR, we do only collect and process the personal data necessary for the fulfilment of the contract for technically requirements.

-However, as registrar and data processor of the registries, we are not completely free in our decisions, since as registrar we are dependent on both the requirements of ICANN and the respective registries.
+However, as a registrar and data processor of the registries and ICANN, we are not completely free in our decisions, since as registrar we are dependent on both the requirements of ICANN and the respective registries.

-Nevertheless, in the interests of data reduction, we will significantly restrict both the collection and transfer of data.
+Nevertheless, in the interests of data reduction, both the collection and transfer of data have been significantly restricted.

 Publication and forwarding of your data